rabiaedayilmaz/network-chatbot/README.md

 ## Chatbot

-- AI assistant specializing in European languages
+- AI assistant, targeted multi-linguality
-- When needed uses function calls
+- When needed uses functions as tools
-- Open source models will be used (default qwen2.5 (14b) for answering and gemma3 (4b) for selecting agent)
+- Open source models are used (default qwen2.5 (14b) for answering and gemma3 (4b) for selecting agent)

 Setup and run: